hlynch/Biometry2023/docs/Week-10-lab.md

 <img src="Week-10-lab_files/figure-html/unnamed-chunk-7-1.png" width="672" />

 The $R^{2}$ of the weighted model is higher, but the fit still has the same problems as the original fit.
-To properly solve this problem, we need to do logistic regression, which accurately captures the non-linear form of the relationahip and the nature of the residuals.
+To properly solve this problem, we need to do logistic regression, which accurately captures the non-linear form of the relationship and the nature of the residuals.

 Logistic regression practice
 -------------